mikeparson/frontend_tools/readme.md

-# The Ultimate List of Websites Every Frontend Developer Should Bookmark
+# The Ultimate List of Websites Every Frontend Developer Should Bookmark in 2023

 As a frontend developer, having access to helpful online tools can make your job much easier.
 From design to development, there are various websites that can enhance your workflow and improve your productivity.
 In this article, we will explore seven useful online tools that every frontend developer should know about.